 “Crotch rocket” is a slang term that refers to supersport motorbikes.
 They are high speed and high performance when compared to other types of motorcycles, and this appeals to many motorists.
 They are more or less the consumer version of racing bikes.

 Compared to other motorcycles, like baggers and cruisers, they are much more lightweight.
 They also have more nimble handling and increased power for high speed.
 In fact, some of the bikes available to consumers can reach speeds of nearly 200 mph.

 While we do fully understand that excessive speed on the road is dangerous, many people can’t help see the appeal.
 When riders mount their supersport motorcycles, they usually feel a rush of adrenaline and excitement.
 These bikes are built for power, speed, and nimble handling with an aerodynamic body shape.

 While in motion, riders are expected to lean forward to reduce the drag caused by the air.
-This high emphasis on speed, unfortunately, contributes to supersport motorcycles having higher rates of fatality in the event of a crash.
+This high emphasis on speed, unfortunately, contributes to supersport motorcycles having higher rates of fatality in the event of Michigan motorcycle accidents.